 Ah, Ham Radio – a hobby enjoyed by many and endured by most of their neighbours… If you’ve landed here then it’s probably because we’ve just had a QSO or perhaps you’ve typed some words into your favourite search engine and found this site.

-QSLs : My hobby is radio, not postcards – although some can be pretty, storing them isn’t practical so please don’t waste your time sending them.
+QSLs : My hobby is radio, not postcards – and, although some can be pretty, storing them isn’t practical so please don’t waste your time sending them.
 I am not an RSGB/Bureau member, so cards sent “via the buro” will never reach me. eQSL/LoTW are uploaded regularly.

 When the weather is good, the safe confines of the Shack are left as I venture outdoors to operate portable with either an Elecraft KX3 or an FT-857D.
 I typically use a 10m fishing-pole to support a Linked Dipole in an Inverted-V configuration.
 When /P, it’s a mixture of CW+SSB – either QRP CW with the KX3 or the full 100w with the FT-857D.

 For many Hams, operating outdoors is the best way to enjoy the hobby: A bit of space to put up an aerial, noise-free away from electrical QRM, or perhaps just a high take-off for some VHF operating.
 It also allows for a great deal of experimentation – not to mention attracting interest from curious members of the public.